 Hospice nurses are there to provide support, comfort, caring, and a listening ear.
 And when it is time for that last breath, to be a witness to this sacred event.
 We are not there to CLOSE THE WINDOW!!

 Johnson & Johnson, I applaud you for supporting nursing, for giving us a voice and a venue to highlight our many nursing roles.
 To see your advertisements fills our hearts with pride.
 But come on!
 Open the window for goodness sake.
-People die.
-They do.
-And maybe it’s time to be ok with that.
+It’s time to honor wishes instead of denying them.